atmulyana/react-native-form-input-validator/README.md

     <td valign="top">This function is opposite of <a href="#withValidation-getStyle"><code>getStyle</code></a>.
 The third parameter is
         the style for <code>View</code> container (read this <a href="#style_handling">section</a> for more information).
 This third parameter is useful in the case that you want to modify it.
-Because <code>setStyle</code> is invoked in every render, just make sure it won't mess up the layout when executed more than once.
+Because <code>setStyle</code> is invoked in every render, just make sure it won't mess up the layout/appearance when executed more than once.
     </td>
     <td valign="top"><nobr><code>(props, style) =></code></nobr><br/> <nobr><code>props.style = style</code></nobr></td>
 </tr>